Business Line of Credit – Spousal Signature Violation

 It's a little known secret that banks and lending institutions can be sued for failing to act in good faith, failing to treat its loan customers fairly, and for misdeeds.
 It is not impossible to go up against a big bank.
 An old adage comes to mind: "the bigger they are – the harder they fall."
 Likely, the bank has violated one or more of the numerous federal and state banking laws and regulations.
 Banks are subject to the same contract rules and common law principles as any other business.

-Common law and contractual rules require that all parties to a contract (i.e. a loan agreement) act in good faith and with fair dealings.
+Common law and basic contractual rules require that all parties to a contract (such as a loan agreement) act in good faith and fair dealings.
 This means that both sides MUST act in a commercially reasonable manner, act in good faith, and fairly deal with and treat the other party.
-Too often banks, especially big banks, think these basic contract principles do not apply to them, and think they can ignore them.
+Too often banks, especially BIG banks, think these basic contract principles do not apply to them.
 This is wrong.
 If a bank fails to act in good faith, if it fails to treat you fairly, if it fails to act in a commercially reasonable manner, it can be sued under a legal theory known as Lender Liability.

 Equal Credit Opportunity Act – Spousal Signature – Regulation B.